Previous: “Architectural Features and Building Styles”

 - Astynomoi: Officials responsible for streets, public order, and urban infrastructure

-A fascinating inscription from Gerasa mentions that Antonius Marsus, a man of equestrian rank and an epimeletai (supervisor), was active in the city in 231-232 AD.
-Such officials oversaw public works, including the construction and maintenance of civic monuments.
+A fascinating inscription from Gerasa mentions that Antonius Marsus, a man of equestrian rank, served as a supervisor in 231-232 AD, though the inscription doesn’t specify what particular area of administration he supervised.
+This general supervisory role could encompass various public works responsibilities, including construction and maintenance of civic monuments.

 The Ecclesia